Visas & Routes

 Common Mistakes to Avoid

-• Missing the 8-day deadline — Apply for your residence permit immediately upon arrival.
+• Missing the 8-working-day deadline.
+Apply for your residence permit immediately after arrival in Italy.

 Alternative Visas for Remote Workers